simaxme/java.nvim/README.md

 # THIS REPOSITORY IS ARCHIVED

 This repository is archived and will not be developed any further.
-If you like the non-lsp-renaming technique using regex behind this plugin, feel free to fork this plugin and develop it further.
+If you like the non-lsp-renaming technique using regex behind this plugin, feel free to fork this plugin.

+Otherwise, I can recommend using the [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) plugin.
+Though this still does not seem to properly work with the `willRename` event, you can move the class using the appropriate code action provided by the plugin when hovering over a class name.
+This mainly is the reason why I will stop developing this plugin.
+Because there already is a (better) solution.

-If your interested into using the java snippets of this plugin, look [here](https://github.com/simaxme/java-snippets.nvim).
+If your interested into using the java snippets-part of this plugin, please look [here](https://github.com/simaxme/java-snippets.nvim).

+---

 <p align="center">
     <img src="https://github.com/simaxme/java.nvim/blob/main/images/neovim_java.png?raw=true" align="center" width="100">